 For other pre-defined output formats and materials about the custom format, please see its reference page.

-Python : In python, you can make use of the load_fry()
+Python : In python, you can directly load the quants.h5ad file using scanpy.

 # Run in python